-This study aims to describe the mathematical problem-solving abilities of 5th-semester Mathematics Education undergraduates at Tanjungpura University in solving a PISA model problem shape content level 6.
-Using a qualitative approach, data were collected through a PISA-based problem and interviews, then analysed through reducing data, presenting data, and drawing conclusions.
-Results show that 20% of students had high problem-solving ability, 53.33% medium, and 26.67% low.
-High category students met all problem-solving indicators.
-Medium category students reached the carrying out the plan indicator but skipped looking back due to confidence in their solution and time constraints.
-Low category students only met the understanding the problem" indicator and struggled to identify appropriate strategies and formulas.
+Mathematical problem-solving ability was an essential competence, yet many undergraduate students still faced difficulties when confronted with non-routine problems in PISA.
+This study aimed to describe the mathematical problem-solving abilities of 5th-semester Mathematics Education undergraduates in solving a PISA-like problem with shape content at level 6, which represented the highest level of mathematical proficiency in PISA.
+Using a qualitative approach, data were collected through a PISA-like problem and interviews, then analysed through data reduction, data display, and conclusion drawing.
+The results showed that 20% of students had high problem-solving ability, 53.33% medium, and 26.67% low.
+High-category students met all problem-solving indicators.
+Medium-category students reached the carrying out the plan indicator but skipped looking back.
+Low-category students only met the understanding the problem indicator and struggled to identify appropriate strategies and formulas.
+The study concluded that most students were in the medium category, with limited mastery of higher indicators.

 Copyrights © 2025